stortann/Manual_translator/README.md

 It does exactly what it promises - for each cell in the active sheet that has english letter A followed by 10 digits, and/or spaces and/or stars * in different places, it will either insert spaces as seen in macro's name, or deletes all spaces between numbers.
 All of the stars will be deleted.

 ## Change Log
- V2.0 - added updateDictionary(), changed scope of other macros to be limited to only 1 sheet instead of a whole workbook, small changes to almost everything in MyModule

  V1.0 - initial release